Animal Communication Styles: Lion, T-Rex, Mouse and Monkey Explained

 The T-Rex represents domination and emotional volatility.

 This is the style that intimidates, overwhelms, and leaves people bruised.
+They often leave a trail of human devastation behind them — not necessarily by intention, but by impulse.

 Most people slip into T-Rex mode under stress, fatigue, or threat.
+Some default to it.

 Very little good comes from staying here.